-- b) switch points are not locked in the correct position as specified for the route; - c) an independently operated fouling-point derail equipped with a switch circuit controller is not in the derailing state; - d) any track relay associated with the signal is in the de-energized position or a device which functions as a track relay is in its most restrictive state; or - e) when the associated signal control circuit is de-energized. - 4.8.3 Signals at adjacent Control Point shall be interconnected such that aspects to proceed on signaled track cannot be displayed simultaneously for opposing movements. - 4.8.4 The signal control network (also known as the home network) shall provide the primary circuits for controlling signal aspects which shall include a check of the following critical functions required to display permissive signal aspects: - a) Track switch points are lined and locked in proper position for the route.
-This includes all switches in a route and any switches that are not directly in a route but may affect or be affected by other conditions such as maintaining parallel routes or precluding conflicting routes. - b) The opposing route check is not initiated or established, and opposing route locking (if route locking is employed) is not in effect. - c) Time locking is not active (time is not running) on opposing signals. - d) Track circuits in the route are not de-energized, except where Call-on, Return to Train or switching operations allow Restricting aspects to be displayed into occupied tracks. - e) Track circuits that foul the route are not occupied, unless switch conditions (such switch shall be locked by route) prevent the fouled track circuits from affecting the route. - f) The conditions at the exiting end of the route (the block beyond the last opposing signal or up to the next signal in the same direction) are valid (route locking is effective in the direction of travel, block conditions ahead are favorable) and field track (exit) blocking is not established. - g) For tracks signaled for bi-directional travel (tumbledown has been initiated and/or traffic is set for the direction of travel), the direction of traffic shall be set and traffic locking shall be applied for the exiting end of the route.
+- c) An independently operated fouling-point derail equipped with a switch circuit controller is not in the derailing state; - d) Any track relay associated with the signal is in the de-energized position, or a device which functions as a track relay is in its most restrictive state; or - e) When the associated signal control circuit is de-energized. - 4.8.3 Signals at adjacent Control Point shall be interconnected such that aspects to proceed on the signalled track cannot be displayed simultaneously for opposing movements. - 4.8.4 The signal control network (also known as the home network) shall provide the primary circuits for controlling signal aspects, which shall include a check of the following critical functions required to display permissive signal aspects: - a) Track switch points are lined and locked in the proper position for the route.
+This includes all switches in a route and any switches that are not directly in a route but may affect or be affected by other conditions, such as maintaining parallel routes or precluding conflicting routes. - b) The opposing route check is not initiated or established, and opposing route locking (if route locking is employed) is not in effect. - c) Time locking is not active (time is not running) on opposing signals. - d) Track circuits in the route are not de-energized, except where Call-on, Return to Train or switching operations allow Restricting aspects to be displayed into occupied tracks. - e) Track circuits that foul the route are not occupied, unless switch conditions (such switch shall be locked by the route) prevent the fouled track circuits from affecting the route. - f) The conditions at the exiting end of the route (the block beyond the last opposing signal or up to the next signal in the same direction) are valid (route locking is effective in the direction of travel, and block conditions ahead are favourable), and field track (exit) blocking is not established. - g) For tracks signalled for bi-directional travel (tumbledown has been initiated and/or traffic is set for the direction of travel), the direction of traffic shall be set, and traffic locking shall be applied for the exiting end of the route up to the next adjacent controlled location.